sakshi1518/QuestionPaperGenerator/README.md

 `npm i`

 #### Environment Variables:
-Create a .env file in the root of your project to store environment variables (if applicable).
+Create a .env file in the root of your project to store environment variables.

 `PORT=3000`
 `DATABASE_URL=mongodb://localhost:27017/mydatabase`